RatseerOfRattesse/COAWiki/docs/index.md

 icon: fontawesome/solid/house
 ---

-# Chronicles of the Aethein
+# Chronicles of the Aetheins

 *A high fantasy LitRPG book series illustrated and written by RatseerOfRattesse*